ESPRI-Mod/nctime/docs/nctxck.rst

  * 000: Time axis seems OK
  * 001: Incorrect time axis over one or several time steps

- * 002: Time units must be unchanged for the same dataset
- * 003: Last date is earlier than end date from filename
- * 004: An instantaneous time axis should not embed time boundaries
+ * 002: An instantaneous time axis should not embed time boundaries
- * 005: An averaged time axis should embed time boundaries
+ * 003: An averaged time axis should embed time boundaries
- * 006: Incorrect time bounds over one or several time steps
+ * 004: Incorrect time bounds over one or several time steps

+ * 005: Time units must be unchanged for the same dataset
- * 007: Calendar must be unchanged for the same dataset
+ * 006: Calendar must be unchanged for the same dataset

+ * 007a: End date in file is earlier than end date from filename
+ * 007b: End date in file is late than end date from filename

+ * 008a: End date from filename is earlier than theoretical end date
+ * 008b: End date from filename is later than theoretical end date

+ * 009a: End date in file is earlier than theoretical end date
+ * 009b: End date in file is later than theoretical end date

+ * 010a: Start date in file is earlier than start date from filename
- * 008: Last date is later than end date of filename
+ * 010b: Start date in file is later than start date from filename